yhoogstrate/flaimapper/README.md

 	    ├── file105.fa
 	    └── file106.fa

-The _idreable.txt_ is a tab-delimted file and links the name of a ncRNA to its alignment (as a "validated/*.fa" file).
+The _idreable.txt_ is a tab-delimted file and links the name of a ncRNA to its alignment (as a 'validated/*.fa' file).
 The _idreadable.txt_ has a syntax comparable to:

 	sequence  »  filename
 	>NAME=TRNAValAAC&LOCI=[chr1:180184276-180184348:strand=-]&SOURCE=UCSC&SOURCE-ACCESSION=chr1.tRNA63-ValAAC&GENOME=hg19  »  file100
 	>HGNC=38236&HUGO-Symbol=MIR3198-1&HUGO-Name=microRNA_3198-1&LOCI=[chr22:18246936-18247035:strand=-]&SOURCE=RefSeq&SOURCE-ACCESSION=NR_036168&GENOME=hg19  »  file101

-An individual alignment file in the FASTA (_*.fa_) format corresponds to an alignment of one ncRNA sequence, is located in a directory valled "**validated**" and has a sytax comparable to:
+An individual alignment file in the FASTA (_*.fa_) format corresponds to an alignment of one ncRNA sequence, is located in a directory valled '**validated**' and has a sytax comparable to:

 	>NAME=TRNAVALAAC&LOCI=[CHR1:180184276-180184348:STRAND=-]&SOURCE=UCSC&SOURCE-ACCESSION=CHR1.TRNA63-VALAAC&GENOME=HG19
 	GTTTCCATAGTGTACTGGTTATCACATTCACCTAACACGCGAAAGGTCCTTGGTTTGAAACCAGGCAGAAACACCA